jayanthkoushik/alphanet/README.md

 <!-- cSpell: enable -->

 ## Generating plots
-`run_genplots.sh` generates all plots used in the paper and the website.
+`run_genplots.sh` (run without any arguments) generates all plots used in the paper.
 To generate individual plots, use the `run_makeplot.py` script.
 Refer to the script and command line help for more details.